Brian-Enos/software_engineering_publications/README.md

 * By using GitHub, I can collaborate easily and maintain a history of changes to my Publications.

-Thank you for visiting our repository and we hope you find it helpful in your own software engineering projects.

 ## **Kind Notice**